 Come with questions.
 If person X is giving you 15 minutes of their time, you should be prepared to make use of every. single. second.

 I recently had someone tell me, “I have three.”
 As in minutes.
 You better believe that I wrote down what I needed and made those three minutes count.
 If you waste three minutes of someone’s time, you can be sure that they won’t give you ten in the future.

-Don't ghost.
+Don’t ghost.
 Follow up.
-Send a thank you.
+Send a thank-you email, at the very least.
 Pro tip: Send a thank you with cupcakes for the office.
 Or send something that says, I paid attention to what you said, and I’m working to take the next steps.

 Love this story?
 Pin the below graphic to your Pinterest board.